urmee04/Blog-Preview-Card-Bootstrap-Romana-Akter/README.md

 ##### Reflections

-1. What challenges did you face when refactoring your code to use Bootstrap?
+**1. What challenges did you face when refactoring your code to use Bootstrap?**
 Challenge:
 One of the main challenges was translating precise custom designs into Bootstrap utility classes without writing custom CSS.
 For instance, replicating the exact spacing, font weights, and border effects required experimentation with Bootstrap’s padding (p-*), margin (mb-*, mt-*), and shadow classes.